As a face-to-face trainer, reading the room and tailoring your session accordingly to the reactions of your participants comes naturally.

 into your virtual training to keep a good variety in your presentations.
 This can help keep it from becoming death by PowerPoint, but remember not to overwhelm the audience with too much activity as this will take away from the learning process.

-Another great way to engage everyone is utilising the poll feature on your chosen platform.
+Another great way to help with participant engagement is utilising the poll feature on your chosen platform.

 - Pre-session — Attract and rivet attention right from the start.
 Throw open the program agenda in a poll, asking participants to select topics that interest them the most.
 This will keep everyone involved while creating an information bank for your next session.